microsoft/vscode-docs/docs/editor/intellisense.md

 ### Key Bindings

-The key binding shown below is the default key binding.
-You can change this key binding in your `keybindings.json` file as described in [Key Bindings](/docs/getstarted/keybindings.md).
+The key bindings shown below are the default key bindings.
+You can change these in your `keybindings.json` file as described in [Key Bindings](/docs/getstarted/keybindings.md).

 > **Note:** There are many more key bindings relating to IntelliSense.
 Open the **Default Keyboard Shortcuts** (**File** > **Preferences** > **Keyboard Shortcuts**) and search for "suggest".